-For some employees, the roles they return to after COVID-19 may not be the ones they left before.
+For some employees, the roles they return to post COVID-19 may not be the ones they left before.
 Jobs may have been merged, split, migrated online, reduced or refocused.
 Despite this, businesses need to ensure employees feel the work they are doing is meaningful.
 Staff who don’t feel their efforts are worthwhile will take less pride in the results.

 Having leadership teams clearly articulate their vision for post-COVID-19 helps motivate employees and expedite change.
 Employees are encouraged to see where their role fits into the bigger picture and contribute to shared success.

 Action: Develop an internal communications plan to explain the company vision and the implications for staff.
 Establish metrics to evaluate the impact of current projects on staff and the business.

 A lot of talk around returning to the workplace has centered on employees bringing their ‘authentic selves’ to the office.
 When working from home, employees have been freer with opening up their personal lives, sharing their interests and introducing their family or housemates.
 Suppressing ‘authentic selves’ for ‘company selves’ will inhibit employee experience.

 That doesn’t mean a workplace of comfy pants and irregular bathing though.
 It means encouraging staff to share their passions, achievements and milestones.
 It means open conversations between employees and managers where employees can speak truthfully about what’s on their mind.
 Allowing staff to be more authentic helps foster collaboration and innovation.